Electric Circus (nightclub): List of performers

-Popular culture
+In popular culture

 The Electric Circus is mentioned (as a spontaneously fabricated supposed avant garde novel) in the television show “Succession” (S2 E5 approx. 20m).
 The actual club is depicted in a scene of Mad Men season 6, episode 3 ("To Have and To Hold", set in early 1968), during which Joan Harris and her friend Kate go out on the town.

 The Electric Circus is also mentioned in Andrew Holleran’s novel Dancer from the Dance as the building where Malone lives.
 It is described as "a discotheque that began fashionable and white, and eventually became unfashionable and black."